Gum disease is one of the most common dental issues in London. The earlier you treat it, the easier it is to treat.

 Feel free to get in touch with our reception team to book an appointment for gum disease treatment with our periodontists in London.

-Periodontal treatment means treating a disease called periodontitis – which is gum disease.
-Gum disease is an infection of the gum tissue that supports and surrounds your teeth.
-It starts with build up of bacteria and plaque along the gum line, leading to inflammation and bleeding gums.
+Gum disease is a bacterial infection that affects the gums and supporting structures of the teeth.
+It develops when plaque builds up along and beneath the gum line, triggering inflammation, bleeding gums and tissue damage.
 If left untreated, the disease can progress from its mild form (gingivitis) to it’s more severe form (periodontitis), causing bone loss, gum recession and even tooth loss.

 One of the first and most reported symptom of gum disease is swelling of the gums.
 Or inflammation in other words.
 They may appear red, puffy, and feel tender to the touch.
 Inflammation is your body’s natural response to infection, and in the case of gum disease, it’s usually caused by a build up of plaque and bacteria along the gum line.